harpreetsahota204/depthpro-plugin/README.md

 The plugin supports two types of depth outputs:

+**Regular Depth**

-- **Regular Depth**: Direct physical distance measurement in meters.
+Direct physical distance measurement in meters.
 Preferred for autonomous driving, precise measurements, and safety-critical applications.
 Better for accurate obstacle detection and motion planning.

 - Linear depth representation
 - Better for absolute distance measurements
 - Creating 3D reconstructions
 - Common in autonomous driving

+**Inverse Depth**

-- **Inverse Depth**: Reciprocal of depth (1/distance).
+Reciprocal of depth (1/distance).
 Better for visualizing near-field details, indoor environments, and SLAM applications.
 Provides more detail in close ranges where depth changes are significant.

 - Better visualization of nearby objects
 - More detail in close range